Achievable logoAchievable logo

 • Reduce lactate accumulation

-However, research remains inconclusive on its long-term benefits for endurance athletes.
+However, research is still inconclusive about its long-term benefits for endurance athletes.

 Smoking and aerobic performance

-While research on the effects of smoking on exercise performance is limited, evidence suggests that smoking impairs:
+Research on smoking and exercise performance is limited, but available evidence suggests that smoking impairs:

 • Lung function, leading to reduced oxygen delivery.